DashieDev/DoggyTalentsNext/README.md

 **Doggy Talents Next** - The Art of Minecraft Wolf.

-* 🦴 Enhancements to the experience of having dogs as companions throughout the game
-* 🦴 Improvements to the Dogs A.I which make them more reliable and refined than vanilla Wolves/Dogs
-* 🦴 Train your dogs with Talents!
-* 🦴 Provide your dogs some style and make him stands out with the Accessory System
-* 🦴 Reduce the fear of losing your beloved dogs with a Tracking System and a Revival System.
+🦴**REFINED-AI!** Your dogs are now SMARTER than ever!
+Much more RELIABLE and REFINED in many aspects.
+Navigate terrain with deadly precision?
+Cliffs?
+Lava?
+Underwater?
+Just a walk in the park.
+Jumping in lava?
+A thing of the past!

+🦴**IT’S “NOT” OVER!** Say goodbye to heartbreaking…well, goodbyes.
+Experiencing a bond that TRANSCENDS death itself!
+When the unthinkable does happen, with good care, your dog will endure any hardship, and  RETURNING to fight another day.

+🦴**IMMERSIVE ANIMATIONS!** A fluid and immersive canine experience that introduces “life-like” animations, from playful interactions to in-game mechanics integrations.

+🦴**PET YOUR DOG… WITH STYLE!** What do all doggos have in common?
+They all love some gooooood ol' BELLY RUBZZZZ!!!
+Finally, you can now immersively give your beloved Wolfies giant petting strokes from SCRATCHIES to HUGGIES!!!

+🦴**FASHIONABLE FURBALLS!** Explore a HUGE bundle of canine costumes with our multicultural range of doggy apparel ranging from a simple bowtie to a majestic Fiery Reflector!

+🦴**CULINARY DELIGHTS TO SHARE!** Worrying about your dogs getting hungry?
+Say no more!
+We've introduced a wide range of culinary delights featuring premium, sustainable, ingredients and authentic recipes! (and vegan food too).
+And YES!
+You can definitely share them with your hungry pals.

+🦴**TRAIN YOUR DOGS!** Discover a variety of talents you can give to your Dog to make him a good-er boy.
+Your doggos can master virtually ANYTHING from UTILITY to COMBAT!!!

+🦴**NEVER LOSE YOUR PUPS!** Ride them as mounts, or let them ride you!
+COMMAND them with a Whistle or TRACK your Canines!
+Or even TELEPORT them from anywhere!
+Your furry companion will surely always be by your side!

+Not only that, we also offer you tons of ways to make your dog truly one-of-a-kind with our diverse BREED SELECTION, VARIANTS customization (creative-only), and a RANDOM NAME GENERATOR to help you find the perfect fit for your furry companions!

 A Big Thanks to everyone that has contributed.
 This includes but is not limited to...
- * ❤️**ProPercivalalb** for the outstanding work of re-coding and perfecting the mod from the old and relatively buggy version and for continuing the developement until 1.18.2
- * ❤️**RaustBlackDragon** for creating the original mod and ideas back in 2013
- * ❤️**NovaViper** for coding help and maintaining order in the DoggyTalents Project until 1.18.2
- * ❤️**SimonMeskens** for some of the textures

  * 💚**zNexwr** for Translation in "FR"
  * 💚**Arkathus** for Translation in "ES"
  * 💚**克洛伊** for Translation in "ZN_TW"

+ * ❤️**ProPercivalalb** and **NovaViper** for maintaining DoggyTalents before DTN
+ * ❤️**RaustBlackDragon** for creating the original mod and ideas back in 2013
+ * ❤️**SimonMeskens** for some of the textures

 **Mod Authors:**
 * 🦴 **DashieDev** - ダシデーブ